100 Days of Rejection Challenge: overcome your fear of rejection

 Overcoming Rejection – Optimization Tip: Pay attention to your results

-What can you learn from them?
+What can we learn from Jia?
 What works?

-After the burger-refill rejection, Jia reflected on what happened.
+After his burger refill request was rejected, Jia reflected on what had happened.

 • He had a growth mindset: Even though he was rejected, he had a positive learning attitude: “wow, great, I’m already learning things.”